bailey27/cppcryptfs/README.md

 If this setting is on, then the --force flag is needed on the command line when dismounting filesystems that are in use.

+This setting is not enabled in either the Default or Recommended settings.

 **Deny Other Users**

 If this setting is enabled, then encrypted volumes will be accessible only to the user who started the instance of cppcryptfs that mounted them.
 Any drive letters used for mounting